skopylov58/fast-groovy-scripts/README.md

     script.run();
 ```

-Lets compare effect of using transformation.
-Below is de-compiled script class without transformation.
+Lets compare effect of using this transformation.
+Below is de-compiled initial script class (without transformation).
 We can see that generated code is using Groovy run-time class `ScriptBytecodeAdapter` to set property `name` to `Peter`.

 ```java
     public Object run() {